Table of Contents_

 What We Didn’t

 Fujifilm typically provides a Q button with its advanced digital cameras, which is a shortcut to commonly used camera settings, and the X-T10 has this button on the back of the camera, making it easy to adjust settings that don’t have dedicated dials or buttons.
+For another model, read our Fujifilm digital camera.

 Two other aspects of this model that simplify its operation are the tiltable LCD screen and electronic viewfinder.
 You can select whichever method you want to use to frame the particular scene you’re facing, which gives the X-T10 plenty of versatility.